German yields touch two-month high, Italian yields fall as focus on issuance | Business

 German yields touch two-month high, Italian yields fall as focus on issuance

+Italian bonds, particularly longer-dated ones, are seen as "high beta", as they are more volatile than the broader bond market.
+Euro zone bond yields moved slightly lower after data showed the rise in U.S. consumer prices slowed to 0.3% in August from 0.5% in July, below the 0.4% a Reuters poll had expected.

 Benchmark German 10-year yields rose to a two-month high on Tuesday and Italy's risk premium fell to the lowest in a month as investors focused on debt issuance.
-The European Union was due to raise 9 billion euros ($10.6 billion) from the issuance of a new, syndicated seven-year bond to back its coronavirus recovery fund.
-Its first market outing since the summer break, the deal has received over 85 billion euros of investor demand, according to a lead manager memo seen by Reuters.
+The European Union received more than 85 billion euros of investor demand for a new, syndicated seven-year bond to back its coronavirus recovery fund, according to a lead manager memo seen by Reuters, in its first market debt sale since the summer break.

-In contrast, Italy raised 5.75 billion euros from the re-opening of three, seven, and 30-year bonds to high demand, paying the lowest yields since February, March, and January on the respective bonds.
-The Netherlands raised 1.98 billion euros from the re-opening of a bond due in 2052.
+In contrast, Italy raised 5.75 billion euros from the re-opening of three, seven and 30-year bonds to high demand, paying the lowest yields since February, March and January on the respective bonds.
+The Netherlands raised 1.98 billion euros from the re-opening of a bond due 2052.

-Germany's 10-year yield, the benchmark for the eurozone, briefly rose to a two-month high at -0.302% and was last up a basis point (bp) to -0.32% by 0950 GMT.
+Germany's 10-year yield, the benchmark for the euro zone, briefly rose to a two-month high at -0.302% in earlier trade and was up nearly 2 basis points to -0.31% by 1245 GMT.
 Its yield curve, as measured by the gap between two and 10-year yields, briefly widened to 39.4 bps, the widest since early July.

-The 10-year yield dropped 1.5 bps to 0.67%, pushing the closely watched gap between 10-year Italian and German yields to 98 bps, the lowest since mid-August.
+The 10-year yield was last down nearly a basis point to -0.68%, pushing the closely watched gap between 10-year Italian and German yields to 98 bps, the narrowest since mid-August.
 The Italian auction result "highlights the fact that the ECB was successful in delivering a dovish-taper and that government bonds with a high beta are poised to gain the most," Spinozzi said.

 ($1 = 0.8469 euros)